JonTDean/Lesson10-Is-Horrible/README.md

 2. It's just bad bro.
 The person who wrote this genuinely didn't care about the lessons.
 Almost as if you stole this from the internet, hmmmm.

+3. I've taught third graders that have better writing skills than the creator of this lesson and I.

 -------

 For my thoughts on the horrible Original design here is the [Text for that](https://github.com/JonTDean/Lesson10-Is-Horrible/blob/main/OriginalCriticism.md)